Family Support Services

 The main focus of this program is to support Latino victims of crime and help decrease the underreporting of crime in the Latino immigrant community by empowering victims to take steps and report the crime.
 The program coordinator will inform clients of their rights and provide the following services:

-Assistance contacting the authorities and reporting the crime
+Assistance in contacting the authorities and reporting the crime

 Information about victims’ rights under the law (including undocumented individuals)